(Last Updated on November 1, 2023)

 I begin making our snack but Youngest needs me to help her so I call in Oldest to finish making the eggs.
 Meanwhile, Middle realizes he wants to add more to his language arts worksheet drawing.
 The phone rings and I chat with the neighbor for a few minutes.

-We all eat our eggs and toast together while skimming pictures in our science read-aloud book, Hidden Worlds.
+We all eat our eggs and toast together while skimming pictures in our science read-aloud book, Hidden Worlds: Looking Through a Scientist’s Microscope (by Stephen Kramer).
 Now that I think about it, it wasn’t the most appetizing book to read while eating.

 Youngest wants to watch Daniel Tiger now so Middle gets that started for her.
-He watches a little bit of Daniel with her while I work on spelling with Oldest.
+He watches a little bit of Daniel with her while I work on spelling with Oldest (All About Spelling Level 5).

-I work with Middle on his spelling while Oldest starts his online math lessons.
+I work with Middle on his spelling while Oldest starts his online math lessons (CTC Math).

 Oldest gets frustrated with the computer and decides to take a break from math (as in, I make him take a break).
 He reads more of his book.
 Middle runs up to me and yells “Emergency!” so I race downstairs to find Youngest hiding under her desk because she drew on the sofa with her markers.
 After a brief reminder to Middle about what constitutes an “emergency” and how he shouldn’t give mom a heart attack, I get cleaning supplies and have Youngest help me clean up the mess.
 She has a 2 minute time out since she knows better.